WooCommerce Multistore Documentation

 From a main products page, products can be published to any shop.
 This interface is a simple way to manage products from all network shops, in a single place.
 Additional information is displayed to easily identify the product type, the MultiStore status etc.

 The interface is available within the WordPress Network Dashboard, at WooCommerce.
 This uses the same style and functionality as the default WooCommerce products area, including actions, filters etc. Also, the plugin includes a ‘Shop Products’ filtering option which helps to display only products from a certain shop.

 8) Product Network Publish – Top↑

 The product network publish functionality is an easy process using this plugin.
-Any product within the WordPress multisite environment can be network published.
+Any product can be published to any other store.
 Within the product edit page, a new tab called ‘Network’ is available.
-This contains the other blogs within the network where the product publish is possible.
+This contains the other stores within the network where the product publish is possible.
 This also holds the information on which of the blogs this product has been already published.

 Any network published products are maintained through the original products, changes of descriptions, prices, images, shipping classes etc are automatically applied to already published data.

 Unchecking the above checkbox allows changes on the product to be preserved on any network updates.
 This is also available on the main network product, by unchecking the store where the data was pushed.
 The Unique Stock functionality is an improvement for network published products, which ensures that the fields stay the same on any store, depending on placed orders.
 This is available for stores that use the Enable stock management.
 Also the Hold Stock is applied individually depending on each store set-up.